Tokyo By Bicycle 自転車での東京

 Two recent trends are boosting the popularity of cycling in Japan: the personal fitness boom and a growing concern for the environment (not unconnected with the rise in the price of gas).

 Cycling is suddenly cool again especially on fixies: single-geared, brakeless fixed-gear racing bikes, that are still made in Japan for keirin racing and can cost anything up to 300,000 yen for a hand-made thoroughbred bike.
+Nowadays the laws have changed and fixies need to have brakes attached.

 Many people's experience of cycling in Tokyo may just be nipping down to the convenience store or taking the kids to school on a mamachari, but an increasing number of Tokyoites are commuting to work by bicycle or getting out on long rides at the weekend.